 It might look like a lot of ingredients but I have deliberately chosen quite common ingredients, leaving out more specialized ones.
 As Asian-style food is so popular in so many countries these days, you should be able to find it in most supermarkets.

-The only fat I am using in the sauce is coconut fat – coconut oil for the paste and coconut milk for the sauce.
-Coconut fat is a very nutritious type of fat which can help to promote weight loss and which won’t raise cholesterol levels.
+The only fat I am using in this Thai-style curry sauce is coconut fat – coconut oil for the paste and coconut milk for the sauce.

 You can replace the coconut oil in the paste with vegetable oil if you can’t get hold of it.
 Coconut oil is so common in Britain today that it’s sold in well-stocked supermarkets as well as health food shops.